 3 ways to prevent the big meltdown

 Mistakes happen, errors and failure are a painful part of the game.
 But, what happens next is still most important.
 The next play or the next day.
-What happens when we experience the BIG LOSS?
+Read our article on What happens when we experience the BIG LOSS?

 The Texas Rangers had an epic meltdown in Game 5 of the series with 3 consecutive infield errors soon followed by a 3-run homer.
 I felt bad for Elvis Andrus.

-Boise State lost to Nevada in 2010, by missing a 26 yard FG in regulation, then missing a 29 FG in OT.
+Boise State lost to Nevada in 2010, by missing a 26 yard FG in regulation, then missed a 29 FG in OT.

 Meltdowns are like a huge wave crashing into the shore.
 One mistake leads to another.
 There is a science behind the collection of mistakes.
 Catastrophe theory.